 and Jenn Nagle Myers since 2017

 to creatively resist the Border Wall and its message.

 Visit otherborderwallproject.com to check the resources we have gathered and projects we have produced.

 We must come down to earth from the clouds where we live in vagueness, and experience the most real thing there is: material.

-By first reminding us of the handmade, and secondly illustrating abundant math and geometry, the woven materials surrounding us are reminders of human inventiveness.
-Linens, robes, and draperies of today and yesteryear import coziness, pliability, and warmth.
-A painful memory could attach itself to some fiber now and then to be sure, but who would choose a rocky uncloaked resting place over a soft one, especially into the long night?
+By reminding us of the handmade, and illustrating abundant math and geometry, the woven materials surrounding us are reminders of human inventiveness.
+Linens, robes, and draperies, and the like impart coziness, pliability, privacy, and warmth to life.

-Whether I am making a simple fabric shade or a complicated sculptural piece, the same consideration goes into each seam.
-These realms of my work are equally important, and in both I seek a balance of objectivity and self-investment.
+Whether making a simple fabric shade or a complex sculpture, the same consideration goes into each seam I make.
+These different areas of my work are equally important, and in every case I am going for the right mix of objectivity and self-investment.
 A studio practice I have carried on since 2003 generates sculptures, partitions, and painting-like objects made of textiles.
-In creating sculptures, I work methodically, sometimes beginning with paper models to seek quiet and mysterious volumes.
-On two-dimensional works, I proceed more intuitively to bring chance details into measured courses as they accrue.
-The work moves back and forth between rule-following and improv, color experiments and found hues.
-Constructing these influences my perspective on intangibles such as empathy, intimacy, loss, re-generation, and the history behind materials.
+In creating sculptures, I work methodically, sometimes beginning with paper models to work towards quiet and mysterious volumes.
+With two-dimensional works, chance details slip into measured courses as they build.
+Pieces move back and forth between rule-following and improv, color experiments and found hues.
+Studio work influences my perspective on intangibles like intimacy, loss, growth, shadows, and the history behind materials.